martinthomson/i-d-template/README.md

 $ make ghpages
 ```

-Or, you can run an automatic commit after each checkin with Travis.
+Or, you can setup an automatic commit hook using Travis.

 ### Automatic Update for Editor's Copy